Kenny Habul: WeatherTech SportsCar Championship

 In 2016, Habul started his own team in the IMSA WeatherTech SportsCar Championship.
 Driving in the GTD series, Habul started 2017 by winning the pole in his class for the 12 Hours of Sebring.

-In 2018, Kabul continued his IMSA campaign by competing in the Rolex 24hr Daytona in January, finishing 8th.
+In 2018, Kabul continued his IMSA campaign by competing in the Rolex 24hr Daytona in January, finishing eighth.
 For the Belle Isle race, Habul teamed up with Bernd Schneider.
-The pair finished the weekend in 8th.
+The pair finished the weekend in eighth.

 Intercontinental GT Challenge

 In 2018, Habul competed in the inaugural Intercontinental GT Challenge Bronze category.
 He began the season at the Liqui Moly Bathurst 12 Hour in February, finishing on the podium with co-drivers Jamie Whincup, Tristan Vautier, and Raffaele Marciello.
-At the 24 Hours of Spa he placed 20th overall and third in the Pro-Am class with co-drivers Bernd Schneider, Thomas Jaeger, and Martin Konrad.
+At the 24 Hours of Spa he placed 20th overall and third in the Pro-Am class with co-drivers Bernd Schneider, Thomas Jäger, and Martin Konrad.

-Later that year, Habul won the Pro-Am class in the Suzuka 10 Hours, finishing 10th overall with Mikaël Grenier and Luca Stolz.
+Later that year, Habul won the Pro-Am class in the Suzuka 10 Hours, finishing tenth overall with Mikaël Grenier and Luca Stolz.
 The same co-drivers joined him for the season finale at Laguna Seca, where despite spending two hours in the pits for repairs, Habul secured the Bronze Driver Championship with a 27th-place overall finish and fourth in class.

 In 2022, Habul won the Bathurst 12 Hour overall with co-drivers Martin Konrad, Luca Stolz, and Jules Gounon.

 Personal life and awards

 Habul attended Merrimac High School, and then received a law degree from Bond University.

 In 2011, North Carolina State House Representative Ruth Samuelson awarded Habul with recognition on behalf of the NC Solar Center.
 He was also presented with the Energy Leadership Award in 2012 by the Charlotte Business Journal.
 On 18 December 2010, Habul was commissioned a Palmetto Patriot by the Lieutenant Governor of South Carolina, Andre Bauer.
-At the same ceremony Darlington Raceway President Chris Browning and NASCAR Legends David Pearson, Bud Moore, Cale Yarborough and Cotton Owners, all South Carolina natives, were also honoured.
+At the same ceremony, Darlington Raceway President Chris Browning and NASCAR Legends David Pearson, Bud Moore, Cale Yarborough and Cotton Owens, all South Carolina natives, were also honoured.